Dancing with the Devil (song)

 "Dancing with the Devil" is a song by American singer Demi Lovato.
 It was released on March 26, 2021 by Island Records as the third single from Lovato's seventh studio album Dancing with the Devil... the Art of Starting Over.
 The singer co-wrote the song with Bianca Atterberry, John Ho, and its producer Mitch Allan.
-The song debuted and peaked at number 56 on the Billboard Hot 100 and reached top 50 in the UK and number 7 in Hungary.
+The song debuted and peaked at number 56 on the Billboard Hot 100 and reached the top 50 in the UK and the Billboard Global 200 and number 7 in Hungary.

 Background and composition

 "Dancing with the Devil" was featured in the trailer for Lovato's 2021 documentary Demi Lovato: Dancing with the Devil and is the second track from the album Dancing with the Devil... the Art of Starting Over.
 Set in the key of C minor, the vocal range spans nearly three octaves, from E♭3 to B♭5.

 The song begins with currently recovered Lovato chronicling a 2018 substance dependency relapse, which would lead to a near-fatal overdose later that same year.
 The opening verses describe the relapse's initial phase, which was primarily with red wine: "It's just a little red wine, I'll be fine/ Not like I wanna do this every night/ I've been good, don't I deserve it?
 I think I've earned it/ Feels like it's worth it in my mind."
 The second verse describes an introduction to heavier drugs: "A little white line" that eventually became "a little glass pipe."

 Ultimately, Lovato becomes addicted to smoking heroin, singing "Tinfoil remedy almost got the best of me," and confessing in the pre-chorus that during this time, "I told you I was OK, but I was lying."
 The track's chorus, "almost made it to heaven" by "playing with the enemy / gambling with my soul", refers to a past overdose.
 Lovato also sings about the grip that addiction had and the psychological difficulty it imposed, repeating throughout the song "It's so hard to say no / When you're dancing with the devil".